doowee0509/tdd-lifetracker-starter/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-I think all the features that I was able to finished went well, there's no errors on the back side of the website so I can start by implementing new features anytime.
+I think all the features that I was able to finished went well there are some stretch featurs like the dropdown to help sort the detailed activity page that I would like to try.

 ### Open-source libraries used